mthavarajah/ethernance/README.md

 # Ethernance

 Ethernance is a blockchain explorer tool that allows users to explore transactions and balances for Ethereum and Binance wallet addresses.
 It provides a comprehensive view of transactions, including search functionalities and export options.
+Users can only request the most recent 10,000 transactions per wallet address.

 ## Features